airsoftnorge/mundana/_posts/005_guides/2022-03-20-program-radio-with-chirp.md

-* Upon confirmation of success turn of your radio and disconnect.
+* Upon confirmation of success turn off your radio and disconnect.